KB ID 0001472

-- Windows Server 2016 and 2019 (With Desktop Experience) are supported host Operating systems.
+- Windows Server 2019 (Standard or Datacenter) are supported host Operating systems.

 As with all Exchange migrations make sure your Active Directory Domain/DNS/Existing Exchange organisation is healthy before you start.
 Then upgrade the existing Exchange to the latest cumulative update.

 Exchange 2019 Prerequisites

 You will need your Server 2012R2 or Server 2016 server fully updated and added to your domain, then to add the required roles and services use the following Powershell commands for Server 2012, 2016 and 2019;

 Note: Now Required on Server 2019: You will need to install .Net 4.8 (link), on Server 2016 and 2012.